 - You can drop off your child on the sidewalk side of the fire lane, but do not leave your car.
 The Fire Marshal has warned us about that.
 Please watch your child enter the building before you drive away.

-- The parking lot bordered by the tall wooden fence is for teachers only.
+- The parking lot bordered by the tall wooden fence is for staff only.

 - Phillips Avenue is a no-parking zone.
 Another option is the Phillips Park lot, which is less than a five-minute walk away.
 Turn left out of the school lot, turn right onto B Street, go past the recycling center, and turn left into the Phillips Park lot.

 - When we have events at the school, we get special permission to park on Phillips Avenue and B Street.